bouwe77/bouwe77.github.io/content/blog/day-4-render-props/day-4-render-props.md

 ### Toggle component

-Let's create a very simple component, a Toggle component.
+Let's create a very simple component, a toggle component.
 Its functionality is that you can turn something on or off.
 And the component renders a button to allow that:

 ```js